umsundu/Windows11-Debloat/README.md

 ## DISCLAIMER: Use this script at your own risk.
 This script was inspired by the Win11Debloat project on GitHub (https://github.com/Raphire/Win11Debloat) and has been modified for my personal use.
 Ensure you understand the changes before executing this script on your system.

-This PowerShell script is designed to remove pre-installed bloatware, disable telemetry, and optimize system settings on Windows 11.
+This PowerShell script is designed to remove pre-installed bloatware and disable telemetry on Windows 11.
 It was inspired by the Win11Debloat project and has been customized for personal use.
 Features:

 * Removes unnecessary apps (e.g., Bing News, Xbox, Copilot, Your Phone)